aquam503/MLflow-on-AWS-Setup/README.md

    - Create an S3 bucket to store MLflow artifacts.

 5. **Create EC2 Machine**:
-   - Launch an EC2 instance (Ubuntu 20.04 preferred).
+   - Launch an EC2 instance.
    - Add a security group allowing traffic on port **5000**.

 ---